 Nagoya Japanese Steakhouse and Sushi has taken the town by storm as Helena’s newest fine dining establishment; be sure to sit on the hibachi side, and interact with your neighbors and chef as he cooks your food immediately in front of you!

 Where to Stay in Helena

 The Great Northern Best Western is a newer hotel that is located just a block from the Great Northern Carousel and ExplorationWorks.
 With a reputation for cleanliness, and boasting a pool, high-speed internet, complimentary breakfasts, and an onsite restaurant, this location has it all.

 The Residence Inn by Marriott is located on the outskirts of town and is the perfect setup for families that are staying more than a day or two.
 Near the Helena Costco, fine dining (including Nagoya), and multiple shopping areas, this hotel is also right off the interstate, making it easy to get to and from your destinations!
 With a pool, children’s splash pads, full kitchens, breakfast buffets, and sleeper sofas, the whole family will find this home-like setting relaxing.

 Helena is an excellent destination for families and offers a variety of venues for differing interests.
 Come check it out – the beauty and atmosphere of the Big Sky Country is sure to provide many fond memories to take home with you!

-About Dana: Dana’s family of 14 have been fulltime travelers for the past 6 years.
+About the author: Dana’s family of 14 have been full time travelers for the past 6 years.
 Toting their home along with them in the form of a 42′ RV, they have explored 41 states, over 90 national parks, and countless zoos, museums, and amusement parks.
 Dana writes for LetsRV.com, as well as keeping their own social media channels moving.
 You can find their tribe’s travels on their website at Our Traveling Tribe.